backdrop-contrib/green/README.md

 ## Using Bower

-Alternatively, Singularity can be installed with Bower (bower install singularity --save)
+Alternatively, Singularity can be installed with Bower:

+`bower install singularity --save`

 ## Using Eyeglass

-Singularity can even be installed as an [Eyeglass](https://github.com/sass-eyeglass/eyeglass) module! (npm install singularitygs --save-dev)
+Singularity can even be installed as an [Eyeglass](https://github.com/sass-eyeglass/eyeglass) module!

+`npm install singularitygs --save-dev`

 ### Notes